 DAVID MEDINE, Chair, Privacy and Civil Liberties Oversight Board: Overall, the board has found that the information the program collects has been valuable and effective in protecting the national security and producing valuable foreign intelligence information.

 Outside of this fundamental core, certain aspects of the Section 702 program do raise privacy concerns and push the program close to the line of constitutional reasonableness.

-JUDY WOODRUFF: The panel’s report on Internet surveillance contrasted sharply with its earlier finding on phone data collection.
+The panel's report on Internet surveillance contrasted sharply with its earlier finding on phone data collection.
 It said that effort lacked a viable legal foundation and should be shut down.

 The federal Department of Homeland Security is moving to increase security at overseas airports with direct flights to the United States.
 News accounts today said U.S. officials are concerned that al-Qaida operatives in Syria and Yemen are trying to create bombs to smuggle on to planes.
 The new security measures will take effect in the next few days.
 Officials didn't specify which airports are affected.

 Israeli police and Palestinian youths fought street battles in Jerusalem today, as a new cycle of violence loomed.
 The clashes were triggered by the murder overnight of a Palestinian teenager.

 Lindsey Hilsum of Independent Television News reports from Jerusalem.